josmar-crwdstffng/angular/aio/content/guide/dynamic-form.md

 ## Create a dynamic form template

-The `DynamicFormComponent` component is the entry point and the main container for the form, which is represented using the `<app-dynamic-form>` in a template.
+The `DynamicFormComponent` component is the entry point and the main container for the form, which is represented using the `app-dynamic-form` element in a template.

-The `DynamicFormComponent` component presents a list of questions by binding each one to an `<app-question>` element that matches the `DynamicFormQuestionComponent`.
+The `DynamicFormComponent` component presents a list of questions by binding each one to an `app-question` element that matches the `DynamicFormQuestionComponent`.

 <code-tabs>
     <code-pane header="dynamic-form.component.html" path="dynamic-form/src/app/dynamic-form.component.html"></code-pane>